Many insurance agencies are dealing with more unpredictable sales then Northwest Ohio’s weather.

 So depending on where your agency is in their marketing journey, you will have a different mission to do:

 - If you have not started, well, your first step is to jump in and get started. (here are tips to getting started with digital marketing)

-- If you have started but your marketing efforts are inconsistent or even random then it is time to develop or fine tune your strategy (here is how to create a strategy for your insurance marketing)
+- If you have started but your marketing efforts are inconsistent or even random then it is time to develop or fine-tune your strategy (here is how to create a strategy for your insurance marketing)

 - If you are actively engaged in your marketing but not seeing the results you want then it is in your best interest to talk with an expert.
 Someone who can identify what you need to do to get the results you are looking at. (here is where you can request a free strategy session)

 Your insurance agency can survive on sales alone (maybe).
-But, if you want to experience a consistent flow of sales and revenue coming into your insurance agency, then you need to integrating digital marketing with your sales process.
+But, if you want to experience a consistent flow of sales and revenue coming into your insurance agency, then you need to integrate digital marketing with your sales process.